Mimi Wong: Execution

 On 27 July 1973, nearly three years and seven months after murdering Watanabe and five days after losing her plea for clemency, 34-year-old Mimi Wong and her 40-year-old husband Sim Woh Kum were both hanged at dawn, with executioner Darshan Singh carrying out the executions.
 On the same day of Wong's execution, another convicted murderer, Osman bin Ali, a gardener who killed a cook and an amah in Leedon Park in November 1970, was executed at around the same time as Wong and Sim's executions.

 Before she was executed, Wong requested to die while wearing her wedding gown from her past marriage with Sim.
 Her final wish was granted, and thus she wore it as she entered the gallows.
 It was said that before her execution, Wong had made a wish to become lovers with Singh in her next life, and take him with her.
-Mysteriously, after Wong entered the gallows, Singh fell extremely ill for over a month after executing Wong, and he was hospitalized for the first two weeks in Toa Payoh Hospital.
+After Wong entered the gallows, Singh fell extremely ill for over a month after executing Wong, and he was hospitalized for the first two weeks in Toa Payoh Hospital.
+48 years after he carried out Wong's execution, Singh, who retired in 2005, died at the age of 89 due to COVID-19 in October 2021; Wong was among the most notable persons whom Singh had executed during his career as the hangman.

 Burial

 After her execution, Wong was buried side by side with Sim in an unspecified cemetery.
 Her daughter, then four years old, placed flowers on her grave, with a note that contained a message, "To my beloved mother."
-The couple's two sons were being taken care of by social welfare organizations, while Sim's mother was cared for in an elderly resident's home, where she lived out her life there.
+The couple's two sons were being taken care of by social welfare organizations, while Sim's mother was cared for in an elderly resident's home, where she lived out her life.

 Significance

-In the aftermath of the case, both Mimi Wong and Sim Woh Kum were considered to be the first couple to be sentenced to death and executed in Singapore since its independence.
-Simultaneously, Wong was also the first woman to be subjected to capital punishment in Singapore since its independence from both British colonial rule and Malaysia.
+In the aftermath of the case, both Mimi Wong and Sim Woh Kum were the first couple to be sentenced to death and executed in Singapore since its independence.
+Simultaneously, Wong was also the first woman to be executed in Singapore since its independence from both British colonial rule and Malaysia.
 Her case gained notoriety since its occurrence, and it was considered to be one of the most shocking murder cases which Singapore had faced in its years as an independent nation.